-- If the Minister's employer isn't willing or able to withhold income and additional taxes for him/her, s/he must make estimated tax payments. - Commonly called "quarterly taxes," the due dates for estimated taxes are NOT quarterly!
-They are due as follows:
+- If the Minister's employer isn't willing or able to withhold income and additional taxes for them, they must make estimated tax payments. - Commonly called "quarterly taxes," the due dates for estimated taxes are NOT quarterly!
+They are due on the 15th (or the following Monday):

-Voucher 1: April 15 (or the filing date)
+Voucher 1: this year, April 18th Voucher 2: June 15th Voucher 3: September 15th

-Voucher 2: June 15 Voucher 3: September 15 Voucher 4: January 15
+Voucher 4: January 15th

-Estimated Tax Payments
+ESTIMATED TAX PAYMENTS

-- How much should be paid? - Start by calculating the total self-employment tax due for the year. - Next, check the prior year tax return to add any amount owed as income tax that year. - Ministers can also use the estimated tax worksheets, but should use "0" for all allowance amounts in the worksheets. - Add these amounts together and divide by 4.
+- How much should be paid? - Start by calculating the total self-employment tax due for the year (see earlier slide). - Next, check the prior year tax return to add any income tax amount owed that year. - Ministers can also use the estimated tax worksheets, but should use "0" for all allowance amounts in the worksheets. - Add these amounts together and divide by 4.